 - You can not only create your own lessons and questions in Edulasic, but you can also pull from and customize content that’s already been shared in the Edulastic Public Libraries and Item Banks.

 - Finally, it’s worth noting that Edulastic was first and foremost an assessment platform for formative and summative assessments.
 That being said, creating lessons is emerging as another great application of Edulastic’s platform.
-This summer even more updates are being released that will support lesson delivery and information delivery and

 Ease Into the Lesson

 Before diving into a lesson, some teachers like to begin with a warmup.
 This could be a topic-related question or simply a way to check in on how students are feeling.
 Keep this simple and begin with an open response question that contains a warm-up or check-in to see how students are doing before leaning into the main lesson.

 There are several ways to introduce a new topic. you’ll need to introduce them to a new topic.
 A strong introduction might include sharing learning objectives with students, getting them acquainted with new learning topics, and easing students into the core of the lesson.
 Here are a couple of ways to begin your lesson on Edulastic:

 - To capture attention and reel students into the lesson, introduce new information with multimedia.
 Easily embed a video, image, or a guided simulation.
 Find and embed an informational video or record and embed an instructional video yourself.
 Already have the introduction from a worksheet that you want to distribute?
 Take a picture and add it to the lesson introduction.
 Or, give students images or add links to direct students to fresh content.

 - Begin with a passage-based question and/or an open response question type.
 A passage-based question will provide a way to introduce the topic on one page with text, video, images, or all the above.
 This is a great way to provide different learning options for students who prefer watching a video over reading an article.

 Start with an open response question type to ask students for simple feedback before diving full-force into the lesson.